 A mission for on-the-spot information gathering is undertaken only if the Committee has consulted with and received the consent of the Party concerned.
 The Committee may decide to undertake such a mission if it deems it necessary for the consideration of the matter and the information required cannot be obtained through other means.
-In this regard, the following elements should be present:
+The Committee will consider the following criteria, namely whether:

-The Committee has enough information already to open a file and the situation of alleged non-compliance is and continues to be serious;
+a) The Committee has enough information already to open a file and the situation of alleged non-compliance is and continues to be serious;

-The Committee lacks essential information or the case presents serious uncertainties or difficulties as to the appropriate measures that should be recommended; and
+b) The Committee lacks essential information or the case presents serious uncertainties or difficulties as to the appropriate measures that should be recommended; and

-It is not possible to obtain the missing elements by other less costly means.
+c) It is not possible to obtain the missing elements by other less costly means.

-For each informationgathering mission, the Committee will prepare terms of reference which may contain a description of the case under consideration.
-To prepare these terms of reference, the Committee will consider:
+For each information-gathering mission, the Committee will prepare terms of reference and share the draft terms of reference with the parties concerned for their possible comment.

-The objective and expected outcome of the mission.

-The timing of the mission, i.e. what is the most suitable timing for the Party concerned or of relevant entities in the Party concerned.

-The duration of the mission.

-The appropriate representation by the Committee and/or by the secretariat.
-Other individuals, such as experts or representatives of international organizations with field presence in the Party concerned, may be mandated to gather the information.
-Availability and language skills will be considered when selecting the appropriate persons to undertake the mission.

-The budget for the mission.
-In principle, the costs of an information-gathering mission are covered by the Convention’s trust fund and/or a contribution from the Party concerned.
-The Committee and/ or secretariat may wish to liaise with the Party concerned on this issue.

-Once drafted, the draft terms of reference will be circulated to the communicant and the Party concerned for comments.

 Role of the secretariat

-According to decision I/7, the “secretariat shall arrange for and service the meetings of the Committee”. (para.
-12).
+According to decision I/7, the “secretariat shall arrange for and service the meetings of the Committee”.
 Hence, the secretariat has the task of ensuring that meetings are well prepared and documented, including that the Committee has access to the information related to the issues on its agenda.
 During the preparation of Committee meetings, the secretariat may identify missing information and may make efforts to obtain such information in order to facilitate the Committee’s work.
 In carrying out this task, the secretariat will take account of the elements identified above.

 After the receipt of a communication, submission or referral, the secretariat will endeavour to gather information to facilitate the Committee’s work as required.
-The secretariat does not need a mandate by the Committee to seek information by using the first group of means (see above), but would need a decision or other instruction by the Committee to seek information using the second and third group of means.

-The NGOs and the Compliance Committee
+NGOs and the Compliance Committee

 The fundamental role played by NGOs in the drafting of the Convention, as well as the role they play now in implementing it, is acknowledged, inter alia, in article 2, paragraphs 4 and 5, of the Convention.
 NGOs can trigger the Aarhus compliance mechanism under paragraph 18 of the annex to decision I/7 like any other member of the public.